- Why ETSU College of Nursing

 - Clinical Preceptors

 - Contact Us

 Our traditional BSN program consists of five semesters of major courses after completing university core requirements.
-Become a BSN major by enrolling at ETSU as a pre-nursing major, changing majors, or transferring to ETSU from another college or university.
+Become a BSN major by enrolling at ETSU as a HPNU - Nursing Interest major, changing majors, or transferring to ETSU from another college or university.
 The BSN degree is awarded after successful completion of all nursing course work qualifying the graduate to take the National Council Licensure Examination (NCLEX-RN).

 Students are admitted to a specific program location and may not switch or mix locations without special permission.

 |First Semester - Freshman|